Diwakar-Gupta/pepper/judge/README.md

 **Important:** You'll need this code to connect the frontend to your local judge.

+### Test Case Caching
+The judge automatically caches test cases in the `.test_cases_cache` directory to avoid re-downloading them on subsequent submissions.
+This improves performance and reduces network usage.

 ### Signaling Server
 The judge connects to a signaling server for WebRTC communication.
 The default server is:
 ```